brnhensley/WordCounter/README.md

 ## _Technologies Used_

-I used C# to build this webpage.
+I used C# to build this program.

 ### _License_

 GPL, keep information free.

-Copyright (c) 2019 Megan Schulte, Mike Larragueta, Brian Hensley
+Copyright (c) 2019 Brian Hensley